 1978

-That year, some pioneering heritage enthusiasts recognised the historic importance of the site, and the Liverpool Road Station Society was formed.
+That year, some pioneering heritage enthusiasts who recognised the historic importance of the site formed the Liverpool Road Station Society.
 They aimed to secure the safety of the buildings and ultimately restore them.
 Here are some members of the group taking a first look at the Power Hall:

 1980